 Carbon monoxide alarm triggers ventilation at williamsville building, Williamsville NY

-According to the dispatch call, a carbon monoxide alarm was reported near McKinley Avenue in Williamsville.
+As discussed during the dispatch call, a carbon monoxide alarm was reported near McKinley Avenue in Williamsville.
 One fire engine responded to provide ventilation, and National Fuel was notified.

 Audio|Heard on: Amherst Fire Control